codewriter-packages/Tri-Inspector/README.md

 In order for the interface to be rendered by Tri instead of Odin, it is necessary to mark classes with `[DrawWithTriInspector]` attribute.

+Alternatively, you can mark the entire assembly with an attribute `[assembly:DrawWithTriInspector]` to draw all types in the assembly using the Tri Inspector.

 ### Odin Validator